 Currently 74% of all inter-capital freight between Melbourne and Brisbane is carried by road.
 Increasing the size and number of trucks on our highways to meet growing freight volumes will have significant safety, environmental and community consequences.

-Growing volumes mean the task to efficiently move freight between two of Australia’s largest metropolitan areas and one of the nation’s busiest transport routes – Melbourne to Brisbane – is critical to the continued productivity and international competitiveness of Australia’s producers and manufacturers.
+Growing volumes mean the task to efficiently move freight between 2 of Australia’s largest metropolitan areas and one of the nation's busiest transport routes – Melbourne to Brisbane – is critical to the continued productivity and international competitiveness of Australia’s producers and manufacturers.

 A typical 1,800-metre Inland Rail train will have the capacity to carry the same volume of freight as 110 B-double trucks, making Inland Rail an ideal option to move heavy and bulk goods over long distances.